Art

 Jump to Section

-How to Get Started With Watercolor Painting
+How to Get Started With Watercolor Painting Ideas

-The best way to get started with watercolor painting to learn the basics.
+The best way to get started with watercolor painting ideas is to learn the basics.
 You can get your watercolor exploration underway quickly and easily with painting classes where you’ll learn techniques from skilled artists and top-rated teachers eager to share their skills.

-Or, if in-person sessions aren't for you, there are plenty of online painting classes available for you to learn and practice your new hobby from home!
+Or, if in-person sessions aren't for you, there are plenty of online painting classes available for you to learn and practice your new hobby from home.

 If you’re up for making a test run on your own as you venture into watercolor painting for beginners, all you need is some watercolor paper, a tray of paint, a jar of water and some brushes.
-Here are some great watercolor painting ideas to get your feet wet!
+Here are some great watercolor painting ideas to get your feet wet.

-Easy Watercolor Painting Ideas for Beginners
+Very Easy Watercolor Painting Ideas for Beginners

 1. Fruit